chu121su12/framework/cr/ext/spatie/ignition/README.md

 ## Installation

+For Laravel apps, head over to [laravel-ignition](https://github.com/spatie/laravel-ignition).

+For Symfony apps, go to [symfony-ignition-bundle](https://github.com/spatie/symfony-ignition-bundle).

-You can install the package via composer:
+For all other PHP projects, install the package via composer:

 ```bash
 composer require spatie/ignition